Spring Cleaning Sprints: The Ultimate Way to Clean Your Home in 15 Minutes or Less

 Declutter as you go.
 Don’t just empty the drawer, vacuum, then put everything back.
 Weed out what you no longer love or need.
 Be ruthless.
 Now is the perfect time to clear some space.

 Focus on progress, not perfection.
 You have a family.
-And your home is where much of life is still happening right now.
+And your home is where much of life is still happening.
 It will not be spotless but it will be cleaner and tidier than before.

 Outsource the tough tasks.
 Shift some of those Starbucks coffee dollars to hiring someone to tackle the harder, more time consuming tasks like deep cleaning your appliances and/or bathrooms.